 • I will be thankful (Col. 3:15) and live humbly and honorably in all my relationships with both Christians (Eph.
 4:1-6) and non-Christians so as to be a faithful ambassador of Christ’s kingdom (2 Cor.
 5:20).

 • I will be accountable to keep these commitments and welcome correction in my life and doctrine if need be.

-• If the Lord seems to be transitioning me to a different church, I will not simply leave but consider this transition with the community and redefine this commitment with Bethel Church Redding.
-Bethel will transfer membership to other congregations when requested to do so.
+• If the Lord seems to be transitioning me to a different church, I will not simply leave, but consider this transition with the community and redefine this commitment with Bethel.
+We will transfer membership to other congregations when requested to do so.